Skip to main content

 COSS is typically owned in entirety by one entity that controls contributions and requires that any modifications become its legal property (e.g., Red Hat distributes enterprise versions of the open-source software Linux).

-All open-source software is distributed with a license stating how it can be used, modified, and distributed.
+All open-source software is distributed with a free software license stating how it can be used, modified, and distributed.
+These licenses can vary widely, so it's important to understand the specific terms of the open source license associated with the software.

 Examples of Open-source Software